-- What are some of the characteristics of African American music? - What is oral tradition? - How has the origin of African American music served to shape and impact it today?
+- What are some of the characteristics of African American music? - What is oral tradition? - Describe the various ways spirituals have played a role in people's lives.

 Slave Songs

 When Africans were brought to America as slaves in the 1700s and 1800s, they entered a frightening and dangerous world.